The easyJet Frequent Flyer Programme

 easyJet Flight Club members will receive the following benefits:

 – No fees for changes: Members can make unlimited changes to the dates and travel routes of bookings without having to pay any admin fees.
 You will however have to pay the difference if there is a variance in the cost of the flights.

-– Priority Seat Releases and Sales: You’ll get advanced notice of schedule seat releases and sales.
+– Priority seat releases and sales: You’ll get advanced notice of scheduled seat releases and sales.

 What are these benefits worth?
 I’ve set out a list of easyJet fees below.

 Truth be told I’m not really sold.
 Price guarantee, price promise and priority releases do not really add any value and have most probably been included to somewhat ‘bulk out’ the benefits.
 How many people really go back online and check the prices of the tickets they’ve already purchased?